vals-ai/public-benchmark-services-registry/CONTRIBUTING.md

 - Provide a root `README.md` with benchmark scope, data requirements, and local development commands.
 - Provide a root `Dockerfile` for containerized execution.
-- Expose the benchmark service API expected by Vals tooling, including health, task retrieval, setup or response evaluation, instance evaluation when applicable, and final scoring.
 - Keep all required datasets, nested submodules, model assets, and package dependencies publicly accessible or document the public access steps.
 - Include a clear license and data-use story for benchmark code and datasets.